emmercm/www/src/blog/_confidence-is-worth-something.md

 I'm reviving an API migration project that stalled out a year and a half ago.
 Most of the code was completed previously, left behind feature flags that were never fully enabled.
 Some of them were enabled at some point, but caused a regression, and were rolled back.
 Even after fixing the regressions individually, the feature flags were not enabled again, for fear of what else might regress.
 We lacked confidence in the changes.

+We ended up with Schrödinger's migration: we didn't know if the migration was safe or not until we tried it in production.
+The deeply flawed push-and-pray method.
 So the code languished for a year and a half without being exercised.
-We ended up with Schrödinger's migration: we don't know ifh
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyNjAzODAxOTEsLTQ5NjI5NjUxLC0zMz
+eyJoaXN0b3J5IjpbMTcwNzQzMDc5MCwtNDk2Mjk2NTEsLTMzOT
-k3OTgyNjcsLTIzMTM0MDI4MiwtMTY0MTI1Njc5MSwtMTAwNjE0
+c5ODI2NywtMjMxMzQwMjgyLC0xNjQxMjU2NzkxLC0xMDA2MTQw
-MDQ2NF19
+NDY0XX0=
 -->